ElDev1/go-scrum/README.md

 # Go Scrum

-project management application for scrum methodology. you can manage authentication, different roles and permissions for creating, editing and deleting tasks assigned by different teams.
+Project management application for scrum methodology.
+You can manage authentication, different roles and permissions for creating, editing and deleting tasks assigned by different teams.

 ## features

--User registration page
+- User registration page
--Login page
+- Login page
--You can choose between Tech Leader to manage and edit team members' content or Team Member to create, edit and delete your own tasks.
+- Choose between Tech Leader to manage and edit team members' content or Team Member to create, edit and delete your own tasks.
--responsive design
+- responsive design

-created using:
+## created using:

--React
--Redux
--Formik
--Yup
+- React
+- Redux
+- Formik
+- Yup
--React router
+- React router
--material UI
+- material UI